Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Quick Example

-Generate your first module using `php artisan module:make Blog` .
+Generate your first xemodule using `php artisan xemodule:make Blog` .
 The following structure will be generated.

 ```text
 app/